 Some resources on this site are also shared with my sister site called PhotoGuide Japan (photojpn.org) which introduces Japanese photography.

 My favorite subjects to shoot are traditional Japanese things like festivals (matsuri), castles, temples (especially National Treasures), women in kimono, sumo, cherry blossoms, etc. But I also shoot many other things in Japan.
 Although I have visited all 47 prefectures, there are still many places I plan to visit and introduce on this site.
 Just about every month, I visit a place or see something I’ve never visited or seen before in Japan.
-I specialize in Tokyo (where I live) and Shiga Prefecture (my ancestral home) which is next to Kyoto.
+I specialize in Tokyo (where I live) and the Kyoto area where my ancestors are from.

 My photos are organized in coherent photo sets (albums) which give you a good idea of what a place or festival looks like.
 I’m a prolific shooter and can easily shoot several hundred pictures a day.
 I select the best ones and put them in a logical sequence for you to view online.
 One photo set (for a festival, etc.) may have up to 250 images.
 You will never see this many pictures in any travel guide book on Japan.

 Based in Tokyo, I’m an American citizen of Japanese ancestry born and raised in Hawaii, USA.
-Graduated from the University of Hawaii at Manoa.
 I now live and work in Tokyo, Japan.
 I am fluent in Japanese–reading, writing, and speaking.
 You can read more about me here.

 - Any private or personal information you give us through email or other means will be kept private unless we are requested by law enforcement authorities for such information.